 EMILIO SEGRE VISUAL ARCHIVES / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY EMILIO SEGRE VISUAL ARCHIVES / AMERICAN INSTITUTE OF PHYSICS / SCIENCE PHOTO LIBRARY

 Editorial use only.

-Katharine Burr Blodgett (1898-1979), US physicist.
-Blodgett was the first woman to be awarded a PhD (1926) from Cambridge University.
-She was employed by General Electric from 1920.
+Katharine Burr Blodgett (1898-1979), US physicist, demonstrating surface chemistry experiments for visitors at the opening of General Electric's new Research Laboratory building.
+Blodgett was employed by General Electric from 1920.
 She worked with US physical chemist Irving Langmuir (Nobel Prize in Chemistry, 1932) on monomolecular coatings (Langmuir-Blodgett films) designed to cover surfaces such as water, metal and glass.
 They also devised an apparatus known as the Langmuir-Blodgett trough.
-Photograph from the General Electric Research Laboratory.
-Her honours include the 1951 Garvin Medal from the American Chemical Society.
+Founded in Schenectady, New York, USA, the General Electric Research Laboratory relocated to nearby Niskayuna in 1955.

 Model release not available.
 Property release not required.